 "I'm suggesting maybe they're in our back yard" already, Etienne said.

 He recommended not-for-profits identify and nurture potential leaders.
 It doesn't necessarily have to be expensive, he

 "I probably haven't done as good a job at that," he confessed.
 "It's something that nonprofits don't

-To accomplish that, though, not-for-profits might have to direct a greater portion of overhead to training executives--which means making a targeted pitch to donors.
+To accomplish that, though, not-for-profits might have to direct a greater portion of overhead to training executives–which

 The good news from funders, said TLD's Jones, "is they do understand this [shortage] is coming."